-305 The CAN arbitration process takes place on each segment independently, and is not shared between the separate segments; frames will appear in different order on the various segments.
+The CAN arbitration process takes place on each segment independently, and is not shared between the separate segments; frames will appear in different order on the various segments.
 RTR frames generally cannot be used across bridges.
-The protocol(s) running on the CAN segments must be compatible with these constraints if bridges are to be used.
+The protocol(s) running on the CAN segments must be compatible with this reorderingese constraints if it's to work with bridge(s)bridges are to be used.